 TagExplorer appears to have been incorporated into the BitQueues product OrganiserMaX, which is reviewed elsewhere in this document.
 It may be useful for individuals.
 It has no centralized control of tags or help but is quick to install.

 TagSpaces is a heavyweight open source application (version 2.9 released in 2017), offering tag functionality on any platform (including Web browsers) and with a number of language options.
-The download is a 69 Mbyte zip file, unpacking to 1300 files.
-There is no installer for Windows – after unpacking, TagSpaces can be run by clicking on TagSpaces.exe.
+The Windows application can be downloaded as an installer or as a Zip file containing a .exe file which can be run without installation.
 Voluminous help and support are available via GitHub.
 The forum-like nature of support allows potential users to see what kind of problems others have encountered and the quality and timeliness of any replies.

 Unlike many other tagging applications, TagSpaces has no back-end database and stores tags by adding the tag text to the file name.
 The tags are added between square brackets just before the file extension.
 Different tags are separated by spaces – no spaces are allowed between tags, and tags cannot contain characters not allowed in file names.
 This approach is more robust – copying or moving files by any method moves the tags along with the file.